rdfa/rdfa-website/README.markdown

 This repository controls the [rdfa.info](http://rdfa.info/) webisite, including the [RDFa Test Suite](http://rdfa.info/test-suite).

+# License

+Unless otherwise noted, all content in this source repository is released under a public domain dedication.
+This includes all HTML, CSS, and JavaScript, including all source code and testing files associated with the RDFa Test Suite.
+At this point in time, the only exception to the public domain dedication are the icons used on the site, which are copyright by Glyphicons and are released under the CC-BY-SA-3.0 license.

 # RDFa Test Suite

 The RDFa Test Suite is a set of Web Services, markup and tests that can